grzegorzpawluk/SmartGarden/README.md

 [http-get-dos]

 ```
-however, solution is in comments
+The solution is also in the comments

 ## The source code will be avalible here: